NVIDIA/spark-rapids/docs/compatibility.md

 ### get_json_object

-The `GetJsonObject` operator that takes JSON input and a json path string to process.
-The code base for this is currently separate from regular JSON parsing and so it has other problems associated with it, in addition to potential problems with parsing the json path string itself.
-Because of this `GetJsonObject` has been disabled to be on the GPU by default.
-But if you are aware of the current limitations with it, you might see a significant performance speedup by using it.
+The `GetJsonObject` operator takes a JSON formatted string and a JSON path string as input.
+The code base for this is currently separate from GPU parsing of JSON for files and `FromJsonObject`.
+Because of this the results can be different from each other.
+Because of several incompatibilities and bugs in the GPU version of `GetJsonObject` it will be on the CPU by default.
+If you are aware of the current limitations with the GPU version, you might see a significant performance speedup if you enable it by setting `spark.rapids.sql.expression.GetJsonObject` to `true`.

-Here is a list of known differences.
+The following is a list of known differences.
   * [No input validation](https://github.com/NVIDIA/spark-rapids/issues/10218).
-If the input string is not valid JSON Apache Spark returns a null result, but ours will still try to find a match
+If the input string is not valid JSON Apache Spark returns a null result, but ours will still try to find a match.
-  * [Escapes are not properly processed for Strings](https://github.com/NVIDIA/spark-rapids/issues/10196). when returning a result for a quoted string Apache Spark will remove the quotes and replace any escape sequences with the proper characters.
+  * [Escapes are not properly processed for Strings](https://github.com/NVIDIA/spark-rapids/issues/10196).
+    When returning a result for a quoted string Apache Spark will remove the quotes and replace any escape sequences with the proper characters.
 The escape sequence processing does not happen on the GPU.
-  * [Invalid JSON paths could throw exceptions](https://github.com/NVIDIA/spark-rapids/issues/10212) If a json path is not valid Apache Spark returns a null result, but ours may throw an exception and fail the query.
+  * [Invalid JSON paths could throw exceptions](https://github.com/NVIDIA/spark-rapids/issues/10212) If a JSON path is not valid Apache Spark returns a null result, but ours may throw an exception and fail the query.
   * [Non-string output is not normalized](https://github.com/NVIDIA/spark-rapids/issues/10218)
-    When returning a result for things other than strings a number of things are normalized by Apache Spark, but are not normalized by the GPU.
-Like removing unnecessary white space, parsing and then serializing floating point numbers, turing single quotes to double quotes, and removing unneeded escapes for single quotes.
+    When returning a result for things other than strings, a number of things are normalized by Apache Spark, but are not normalized by the GPU, like removing unnecessary white space, parsing and then serializing floating point numbers, turning single quotes to double quotes, and removing unneeded escapes for single quotes.

-There are also a number of bugs in bother our code and arguably in Apache Spark too.
+The following is a list of bugs in either the GPU version or arguably in Apache Spark itself.
    * https://github.com/NVIDIA/spark-rapids/issues/10219 non-matching quotes in quoted strings
    * https://github.com/NVIDIA/spark-rapids/issues/10213 array index notation works without root
    * https://github.com/NVIDIA/spark-rapids/issues/10214 unquoted array index notation is not